ShoreZone: Development

-A ShoreZone imaging and mapping prototype was originally developed by Dr. Ed Owens and demonstrated on Salt Spring Island, British Columbia in 1979.
-A decade of further development resulted in the first protocols for the Physical Shore-zone Mapping System published by the British Columbia Ministry of Environment and Climate Change Strategy.
-A compatible biological classification was developed in the early 1990s and the fully integrated biophysical mapping system was first applied to Gwaii Haanas National Park and the remainder of British Columbia imaged and mapped from 1991 to 2007.
-The State of Washington was imaged and mapped between 1994 and 2000, and the coast of Oregon was imaged in 2011 and mapped in 2013.
-The Alaska program began in 2001 when the Cook Inlet Regional Citizens Advisory Council contracted Coastal and Ocean Resources Inc. to image and map Cook Inlet, and as of 2022 the Alaska program is on-going (see map).
-The spatially contiguous database of imagery and habitat attributes now includes over 100,000 km of shoreline.
-In 2014, Dr. Carl Schoch of Coastwise Science pioneered the use of Structure From Motion using Microsoft Photosynth to orthorectify ShoreZone oblique aerial imagery and to generate a point cloud of photographed objects used to produce a three-dimensional model of the shoreline.
-The concept was derived from the Argus Coastal Monitoring Systems that observe and quantitatively document the coastal environment.
-These systems typically employ a group of fixed digital video cameras mounted with overlapping fields of view taking consistently timed images of the nearshore zone that are merged and orthorectified in post-processing.
-The digital post-processing of the ShoreZone imagery using Structure From Motion allows for quantitative measurements of shoreline unit dimensions, percent cover of substrate, percent cover of macro epiflora and epifauna, and time series assessments of shoreline change.
-In areas where a temporal sequence of imagery exists, such as in Cook Inlet, Alaska, and the north coast of British Columbia, the time series are analyzed to quantify shoreline erosion or accretion, vulnerability to flooding in the context of sea level rise, and changing wave dynamics.
-Since 2016, commercial software is used to digitally process the aerial images to create orthophoto mosaics and shoreline elevation models.
-The ShoreZone imaging and mapping protocols were revised in 2016 to utilize these new technologies.
+A ShoreZone imaging and mapping prototype was originally developed by Dr. Ed Owens and first demonstrated on Salt Spring Island, British Columbia, in 1979.
+A decade of further development resulted in the first protocols for the Physical Shore-zone Mapping System, published by the Ministry of Environment and Parks.
+A compatible biological classification was developed in the early 1990s, and the fully integrated biophysical mapping system was first applied to Gwaii Haanas National Park.
+British Columbia was imaged and mapped from 1991 to the present.
+Washington state was imaged and mapped between 1994 and 2000, and Oregon's coast was imaged in 2011 and mapped in 2013.
+The Alaska program began in 2001 when the Cook Inlet Regional Citizens Advisory Council contracted Coastal and Ocean Resources Inc. to image and map Cook Inlet.
+As of 2024, the mapping program consists of a spatially contiguous database of imagery and habitat attributes covering over 114,000 km (78,000 mi) of shoreline (see map).

+Acquiring aerial imagery for structure from motion processing.

+In 2014, Dr. Carl Schoch of Coastwise Science pioneered the use of Structure From Motion (SfM), using Microsoft Photosynth to orthorectify ShoreZone oblique aerial imagery and to generate a point cloud representing imaged objects for producing three-dimensional models of shorelines.
+The concept was derived from Argus Coastal Monitoring Systems, which observe and quantitatively document coastal wave environments.
+These systems typically employ groups of fixed digital video cameras mounted with overlapping fields of view, taking consistently timed images of the nearshore zone that are merged and orthorectified in post-processing.
+The SfM technique differs fundamentally from conventional photogrammetry in that the geometry of the scene, camera positions and orientation are solved without the need to specify a priori a network of targets with known three-dimensional positions.

+Image processing consists of photo alignment, generating orthophoto mosaics, wire frame construction of 3-D point clouds, image draping onto the wire frame for 3-D rendering.

+Digital post-processing of ShoreZone imagery using SfM allows quantitative measurements of shoreline unit dimensions, percentage cover of substrate, macro epiflora and epifauna, and time-series assessments of shoreline change.
+In areas where temporal sequences of imagery exist—such as Cook Inlet, Alaska, and the north coast of British Columbia—time series are analyzed to quantify shoreline erosion or accretion, vulnerability to flooding in the context of sea level rise, and changing wave dynamics.

+Since 2016, commercial software has been used to digitally process aerial images to create orthophoto mosaics and shoreline elevation models.
+ShoreZone imaging and mapping protocols were revised in 2016 to utilize these new technologies and original research by Dr. Schoch at Oregon State University.
 The Alaska portion of the ShoreZone database is now part of the Alaska Ocean Observing System and the Integrated Ocean Observing System.